RaunakShrest/HotBakes/README.md

 In addition, MONGODB serves as a backend to store bakery products lists data thus, the online bakery shopping project brings an entire bakery shop online, making it easy for both buyer and seller.

 [x] Added register form where formik yup validation is used.
-To install formikyup please do: npm install formik yup [x] bcrypt is used for hashing .
+To install formikyup please do: npm install formik yup.
+[x] bcrypt is used for hashing .
 To install bcrypt please do : npm install bcrypt.